H.R.8337 - Continuing Appropriations Act, 2021 and Other Extensions Act116th Congress (2019-2020)

 (Sec.
-169) This section extends obligation deadlines for certain Department of Transportation National Infrastructure Investments grants (also known as the Better Utilizing Investments to Leverage Development, or BUILD grants).
+169) This section extends obligation deadlines for certain Department of Transportation National Infrastructure Investments grants (also known as Better Utilizing Investments to Leverage Development or BUILD grants).

 (Sec.
 170) This section expands the authority for the Government National Mortgage Association (Ginnie Mae) to guarantee securities backed by federal mortgages in order to accommodate increased demand due to lower mortgage interest rates.

 (Sec.
 171) This section extends the liquidation period for certain Choice Neighborhoods Initiative grants from FY2013.

 (Sec.
 172) This section allows a higher rate of spending for the Department of Housing and Urban Development's Housing for the Elderly programs to (1) maintain project rental assistance for the elderly, and (2) continue the Integrated Wellness in Supportive Housing (IWISH) demonstration program.

 (Sec.
 173) This section accelerates reimbursements to the Commodity Credit Corporation for net realized losses to allow USDA to continue making certain payments to farmers.